thegirlinblackhoodie/thegirlinblackhoodie.github.io/stories/california_chicago_chaos_1/california_chicago_chaos_1.md

 # California -> Chicago -> Chaos
 I had a 10 a.m. flight from San Jose to Chicago — simple, straightforward, adulting-friendly plan.
 I woke up at 6 a.m., reached the airport by 8 a.m., got my bag checked in, passed security like a champion, and reached the gate feeling… accomplished.
-And that’s when the universe said, “Aww, cute.
+And that’s when the universe said, “Awww, cute.
 Let me ruin that.”

 Act 1: The Pilot’s Confession Nobody Asked For
 The flight was delayed.
 Fine.